Every service we provide makes personal and one-on-one attention a priority.

 Justin Fontanez has lived in the Bronx his whole life and has always wanted to work with animals.
 He is currently living with 2 fish, 2 tortoises and 1 dog and loves being a dad to all of them.
 Although he was never allowed a dog while growing up, his love and passion for dogs never faded, and he took every opportunity to interact and learn more about them.
 He was originally employed as a medical biller, but he is now pursuing his dream to work with dogs and spends most of his time with his loved ones, especially his 7 year old Beagle Jack.

-Sara Tickanen (Staffing Manager) has wanted to work with animals since, well, forever.
-Born and raised in Wisconsin, Sara recently relocated to New York to pursue graduate studies and earn her Master’s degree in Creative Writing, Nonfiction.
-She has always had a soft spot for helping save rescue animals, and is currently a devoted volunteer with Mighty Mutts animal rescue.
-Sara lives at home with her rescue cat, Samara Reese (Sami), whose interests include mousing, eating, and sleeping.
+Sara Tickanen (General Manager) has wanted to work with animals since, well, forever.
+Born and raised in Wisconsin, Sara recently relocated to New York to pursue graduate studies.
+She has recently completed her Master’s degree in Creative Writing, Nonfiction and is currently working on a book about what working with dogs has taught her about living her life.
+Sara has always had a soft spot for helping save rescue animals, and is currently a devoted animal rescue volunteer.
+She lives at home with her rescue cat, Samara Reese (Sami), whose interests include mousing, eating, and sleeping.
 Sara’s interests (of much less importance than Sami’s) include animals, writing, teaching, and binge watching Netflix.

 Motty Gutflais (Canine Executive Officer) held a career in finance for seven years.
 Seeking another career more in line with his love for animals, Motty pursed his dream of opening a doggy daycare.
 He is now the proud owner of D is for Doggy.
 Motty’s goal was to create doggy daycare just like his home was with his two dogs growing up – cozy, safe, and full of love.
 He looks forward to keeping the same quality of care at Pooch Pals and is excited to be part of this great company.